University Center for the Arts, Office 120

 Audition or Interview for CSU Theatre

-In addition to applying to CSU through the Office of Admissions, a successful audition with CSU Theatre faculty is required to enter the Performance and Musical Theatre Concentrations.
-A successful interview with CSU Theatre faculty is required to enter the Theatre Design and Technology Concentrations.
+In addition to applying to CSU through the Office of Admissions, a successful audition with CSU Theatre faculty is required to enter the Performance and Musical Theatre Concentrations, and a successful interview with CSU Theatre faculty is required to enter the Theatre Design and Technology Concentrations.
 Please visit our Auditions and Interviews web page for more information.

-Current CSU Students: To change your major to theatre, you may call the School of Music, Theatre, and Dance at (970) 491-5891 or email smtd@colostate.edu.
-Current CSU students must be accepted to the School of Music, Theatre, and Dance before contacting the College of Liberal Arts Academic Advising Center.
-Please visit the theatre website for Theatre Audition and Interview Information.
+Current CSU Students: To change your major to theatre, you must be accepted to the School of Music, Theatre, and Dance through a successful audition or interview.
+Please wait until you are notified of acceptance before contacting the College of Liberal Arts Academic Advising Center.
+Please visit the theatre website for information on theatre major auditions and interviews.